Professional Development - College of Law

 The PDO accommodates employers who are interested in interviewing students outside of the OCI session dates.
 To arrange a custom interview session, receive more information, or to participate in our upcoming OCI program, please email tulaw-pdo@utulsa.edu or call 918-631-2430.

-Fall 2023 and Spring 2024 Dates TBA
+Spring 2024 Dates TBA

 • Practical Training